 In December 2021, we initiated a Phase 2 clinical trial for suvecaltamide (JZP385), for essential tremor, or ET.
 Additionally, in November 2022, we initiated a Phase 2 trial of suvecaltamide in patients with Parkinson's disease tremor.
 In June 2024, we announced the ET trial did not achieve statistical significance on the primary and key secondary endpoint for the 30 mg dose.
 We are continuing to evaluate data from this trial and await results from the ongoing Parkinson's disease tremor trial to determine next steps, if any, for the suvecaltamide program.
-In December 2023, we announced that our Phase 2 clinical trial for JZP150 for treatment of post-traumatic stress disorder, or PTSD, did not meet the primary endpoint.
-We plan to fully evaluate these data; however, based on top-line results we do not anticipate moving forward with additional JZP150 development in PTSD.
 We are also pursuing early-stage activities related to the development of JZP324, an extended-release low sodium, oxybate formulation that we believe could provide a clinically meaningful option for narcolepsy patients.

 In May 2022, we announced that we had entered into a licensing agreement with Sumitomo Pharma Co., Ltd, or Sumitomo, to acquire exclusive development and commercialization rights in the United States, Europe and other territories for JZP441, also known as DSP-0187, a potent, highly selective oral orexin-2 receptor agonist with potential application for the treatment of narcolepsy, IH and other sleep disorders.
 Under the terms of the agreement, we made an upfront payment of \$50 million to Sumitomo, and Sumitomo is eligible to receive development, regulatory and commercial milestone payments of up to \$1.09 billion.
 If approved, Sumitomo is eligible to receive a tiered, low double-digit royalty on our net sales of JZP441.
 In November 2023, we announced that we achieved initial proof-of-concept in our Phase 1 clinical trial program in healthy volunteers as demonstrated by the Maintenance of Wakefulness Test (MWT).
 At that time, we also noted the program was being paused as we analyze safety findings related to visual disturbances and cardiovascular effects; no liver toxicity signals were observed.
-Following additional review of the trial findings, in July 2024, we announced that pending additional input from FDA, we plan to initiate a small Phase 1b trial of JZP441 in narcolepsy Type 1 patients.
+Following additional review of the trial findings and input from FDA, we plan to initiate a small Phase 1b trial of JZP441 in narcolepsy Type 1 patients in 2025.
 We expect data from this trial will further our understanding of JZP441 and orexin-2 receptor agonism, providing learnings that could inform future development efforts.